Garbanzo Bean Burgers

 - Optional toppings: Dill pickle slices, fat-free mayonnaise, ketchup, sliced red onion, lettuce and sliced tomato

 - Place the beans, water and lemon juice in a food processor; cover and process until blended.
 Transfer to a large bowl.
-Add the bread crumbs, egg and seasonings and mix well.
-Shape into four patties.
+Add the bread crumbs, egg and seasonings; mix well.
+Shape into 4 patties.

 - In a large cast-iron or other heavy skillet, cook patties in oil in batches until lightly browned, 3-4 minutes on each side.
 Serve on buns with cheese.
-If desired, top with pickle slices, mayonnaise and ketchup.
+Top as desired.

 Nutrition Facts1 burger: 447 calories, 16g fat (3g saturated fat), 50mg cholesterol, 807mg sodium, 60g carbohydrate (10g sugars, 9g fiber), 17g protein.

 Sep 13, 2019

 These were easy to make and quite tasty.
 The instructions say to form into 6 patties but the the servings listed are 4.
 I formed into 4 patties, which were of a good size.
 I think making into 6 would be too small.
 They browned nicely in my cast iron skillet.

 Aug 26, 2019

 Delicious!
 I too was skeptical that they would not stand up and hold their shape.
 When mixing I thought I might have to refrigerate for a while, but I didn't have to.
 They held their shape and I made exactly except I used panko bread crumbs.
 I used my square cast iron pan that has the ridges in it so I was able to get grill marks.
 I actually think these would hold up fine on the outside grill.
 If you like vegetables better than beef, you will love these!

 Apr 1, 2019